aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/javascript.rst

 More info on ES5 compatibility `here
 <http://kangax.github.io/compat-table/es5/>`_

 Passing data to components
 ==========================

-Avoid instantianting components in inline scripts.
+Avoid instantiating components in inline scripts.
 Instead pass the data to the components through data attributes.

 Avoid spreading options into multiple data attributes, as it might happen that two different javascript components live on the same DOM node and require an option with the same name.
 Instead use json notation.